 While you’re in Nawlins, pull out your 80’s CD of Tony Basil singing “mickey”.
 C’mon, you know you have one.
 In 1969 she played a prostitute in Easy Rider.
 In the 80’s, she was a one hit wonder with fat cheerleaders.
 Hey Mickey!

 Once you had your fill of New Orleans, Double back and head towards Krotz Springs Louisiana.
 You’ll notice the Levees on LA 105.
+Hit your odometer, and the final spot is almost exactly 3 miles up the road.
 That’s where this great movie ends, only you’ll survive.
 Now’s the time to bust out a cigar if you have one, because you made it to the end of the movie.
 Call a loved one and tell em you’re coming home.
 Queue the ballad of easy rider and head on out of town.
 You’re gonna retire in Florida Mister!
 If a man with a goiter shows, get the hell out of there.

 This thread is over.
 Im going to end it all of a sudden, just like my favorite Movie, Easy Rider.
 Don’t blow it.